 Line an 18cm – 20cm square cake tine with baking paper.
 Spray lightly with non-stick spray.

 Soak the gelatine in cold water for 5 minutes.

-Heat the 200g sugar in a small pot with the glucose, 60ml of water and the matcha.
-Bring this to the boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).
+Heat the 200g of sugar in a small pot with the glucose, 60 ml of water and the matcha.
+Bring this to a boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).

 Halfway through the sugar cooking time, whisk the egg whites until soft peaks (2 minutes).
 Gradually add the 90g caster sugar whilst continuously whisking and continue to beat for another 1 – 2 minutes.

 When the sugar mixture has reached temperature, squeeze gelatine leaves and add to the syrup and mix until dissolved.
 Slowly pour this hot liquid in a steady stream into the egg whites while the mixer is running at high.
 Continue to beat until the marshmallow has tripled in volume and has come to room temperature – approx 5 – 7 minutes.

 Tip this into the lined cake tin and spread the mixture evenly with a palette knife.
 Allow to set at room temperature (+- 5 hours) – or leave overnight.

 Mix the icing sugar and cornflour and sift half of this onto a large tray.
 Tip the marshmallow onto the dusted tray and peel off the baking paper.
 Dust the top with the remaining icing sugar and cornflour.
 Cut them into strips